rse/vingester/guide/configuration.md

   An example is `VDO.Ninja Session, Person No. 1`.

 - **Browser / Size**:<br/>
-  The width and height in pixels of the browser desktop window (in "Frameless" mode) or the off-screen framebuffer (in "Headless" mode).
+  The width and height of the browser desktop window (in "Frameless" mode) or the off-screen framebuffer (in "Headless" mode).
 Set this to match the video-stream output size.
-So, if you want to stream 720p, use a size of `1280` x `720` pixels.
-If you want to stream 1080p, use a size of `1920` x `1080` pixels.
+So, if you want to stream 720p, use a size of `1280` x `720`.
+If you want to stream 1080p, use a size of `1920` x `1080`.
+For frameless mode the size is specified in physical DOTs (think Dot Per Inch -- DPI) while for headless mode the size is specified in logical PIXELs (think Pixels Per Inch -- PPI).
+The unit difference exists because of the usual display scaling factors of displays in practice.

+  For instance, a monitor with 4K resolution usually is driven by the user (through explicit operating system configuration) with a scale factor of about 150% to ensure that icons and menus are not too small for the users eyes.
+Here, 100 pixels are represented by 150 dots.
+  As a consequence, a browser size of 1920x1080 on the display and in the screen-capturing would be actually 2888x1620 dots.
+To ensure that the browser is really just 1920x1080 on the display and in the screen-capturing, **Vingester** reduces the browser size by 150% to 1280x720 pixels and when this is displayed it really actually becomes 1920x1080 dots on display and in the screen-capturing.

 - **Browser / Zoom**:<br/>
   The optical zoom level of the browser.
 By default it should be kept